MP

 6. Do one thing well first

-For example, Amazon affiliate marketing is very different than joining an affiliate program for upscale furniture.
+For example, Amazon affiliate marketing differs from joining an affiliate program for upscale furniture.
 Why?
 Huge difference in price point.

-The key is to keep your niche very narrow when you start, so using just one type of affiliate program makes sense.
+The key is keeping your niche very narrow when you start, so using just one affiliate program makes sense.

 Suppose you want to write about blogging (and use affiliate links for web hosting, for example), personal finance (and link to courses) while also writing about the best amazon organization essentials.
 In that case, you’re making it unnecessarily hard on yourself.

-Align a very narrow niche with the best-suited affiliate program and social media, create content, learn and repeat for at least 3-5 months, publishing 2 new posts in that niche a week.
+Align a narrow niche with the best-suited affiliate program and social media, create content, learn and repeat for at least 3-5 months, and publish 2 new posts in that niche a week.

 7. Don’t become posting addicted

-When you get into the groove of posting articles 2-3 times a week on your blog, it can be tempting to get caught in the instant gratification of blogging, which is feeling successful and productive based on the number of posts you’ve been publishing this week or month.
-However, some posts with the biggest ROI for your business aren’t the kind of posts you can create in a few hours or a few days.
+When you get into the groove of posting articles 2-3 times a week on your blog, it can be tempting to get caught in the instant gratification of blogging.

 Quality over quantity